h5bp/Front-end-Developer-Interview-Questions/README.md

 echo $a/4;
 ```
 * What is the maximum size of a file that we can upload using PHP?
+* How do you debug the PHP code?
+* How do you sanitize the input?

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>